danielnemenyi/latoupiefolle/_notes/2021-08-05-the-genealogy-of-collective-equipment.md

 care?).
 Collective equipments are needed, e.g. in 1794, because of the consequence in terms of indigence and vagabondage.
-'On craint les mouvements populaires', unattributed, but is another citation from Chapter 5 of *Naissance de la Clinique* where Foucault discusses the re-organisation of the hospitals during the Revolution.
+'On craint les mouvements populaires', unattributed, but is another citation from Chapter 5 of *Naissance de la clinique* where Foucault discusses the re-organisation of the hospitals during the Revolution.
 The summary conclusion is that: collective equipment is the non-familial territory over which the State exerts its sovereignty directly.